NVIDIA/MatX/README.md

 MatX has been tested on and supports Pascal, Turing, Volta, and Ampere GPU architectures.
 We currently do not support the Jetson embedded GPUs, as JetPack currently ships with CUDA 10.2.

+**Note for CUDA 11.4 and below**: A bug in libcuda++ that ships with CUDA 11.4 and below prevents MatX from compiling.
+This can be worked around by updating libcuda++ to at least version **1.7.0-ea**, or upgrade to CUDA 11.5.

 ## Installation
 MatX is a header-only library that does not require compiling for using in your applications.
 However, building unit tests, benchmarks,